meteorkees/BatchFFfileFramesOneMP4/README.md

 Each FFfile in a directory will be coverted into a set of 256 frames-->

-Each set of frames will be converted into a mp4-->
+Each set of frames will be converted into a .mp4 video-->

-All mp4's will be concatenated into one mp4.
+All mp4's will be concatenated (merged) into one .mp4 video.

 ## Usage:
 RMS should be installed on your system to run this script.
 See: https://github.com/CroatianMeteorNetwork/RMS